|Understand your MSDS with the MS-Demystifier||Search ALL our MSDS info|

 Carbon dioxide is the fourth most-abundant gas in the Earth's atmosphere.
 Animals exhale carbon dioxide and plants use photosynthesis to convert it to sugars and other forms of energy.

 Commercially, carbon dioxide has thousands of uses.
 The most familiar example is its use to carbonate soft drinks and beer.
 It also finds use in a technology called supercritical fluid extraction that is used to decaffeinate coffee.
-Dry Ice is used in theatrical productions to make stage fogs and make "magic potions" bubble as demonstrated on the right.
+Dry Ice has been used in theatrical productions to make stage fogs (although some modern fog machines now use glycol or glycerin-based solutions instead) and to make "magic potions" bubble as demonstrated on the right.

 A common misconception is that carbon dioxide is a visible gas.
 The white mist that one sees around solid carbon dioxide is actually water vapor that has condensed from the air.
 The discharge from a carbon dioxide fire extinguisher is white partly due to condensed water vapor and partly due to solid CO2 "snow" which quickly sublimes into invisible carbon dioxide gas.

 Carbon dioxide dissolves slightly in water to form a weak acid called carbonic acid, H2CO3:

 CO2 + H2O H2CO3